Brennon Lund

-Brennon Reed Lund (born November 27, 1994) is an American professional baseball outfielder for the Tecolotes de los Dos Laredos of the Mexican League.
+Brennon Reed Lund (born November 27, 1994) is an American former professional baseball outfielder.

 Amateur career

 Lund attended Bingham High School in South Jordan, Utah, where he played baseball.
 In 2013, his senior year, he helped Bingham win the Utah 5A baseball state championship.
 Undrafted out of high school in the 2013 Major League Baseball draft, he enrolled at Brigham Young University (BYU) where he played college baseball.

 In 2014, Lund's freshman year at BYU, he hit .303 with 19 RBIs and 11 stolen bases in 52 games, earning a spot on both the All-West Coast Conference First Team and the WCC All-Freshman Team.
-After the season, he played in the Cape Cod League for the Yarmouth-Dennis Red Sox, winning the Cape League Championship.
+After the 2014 season, he played collegiate summer baseball in the Cape Cod League for the Yarmouth-Dennis Red Sox, winning the Cape League Championship.
 As a sophomore at BYU in 2015, Lund batted .308 with one home run and 27 RBIs in 53 games.
 That summer, he played in the Northwoods League for the Battle Creek Bombers.
 In 2016, his junior year, Lund slashed .387/.454/.531 with two home runs, 34 RBIs, and 15 stolen bases in 54 games, earning All-WCC First Team honors.
 After the season, he was drafted by the Los Angeles Angels in the 11th round of the 2016 Major League Baseball draft.